Your Cart is Empty

 Many people are very concerned about the Covid 19 virus and in some cases, overwhelmed with the news updates on the number of reported cases, deaths, the shortage of hospital beds and the staffing situations.
 All very understandable.
 Oils, Scents & More would like to let you know how Aromatherapy can help ease some of that stress, Essential oils can help relieve mental and physical stress, uplift your mood and help you relax.

 If used correctly essential oils are safe.
 If you are not familiar with them it is best to consult or be under the supervision of an experienced Aromatherapist or Holistic Practionner.
-I have been working with essential oils for over 20 years and they have proven to be beneficial in many ways.
+Anna has found working with essential oils for over 20 years to be beneficial in many ways.
 What is important is that if you are under a doctor's care and/or taking prescription drugs let the Aromatherapist know and advise your doctor of your wish to use Aromatherapy (essential oils).

 As mentioned in my FAQ section, essential oils have specific therapeutic, psychological, and physiological properties, which may help improve your health.
 The biochemical composition of the oils stimulates our brains, affects our moods and well-being.
 That can help us in this time of Covid 19.
 If you are feeling depressed, tired, lacking motivation or just out of sorts an aromatherapy blend may just be an answer.
 There are oils that are specific to these and other types of mental and physical stresses.
 Here is a list of just few: